German Sport Guns GmbH

 German Sport Guns GmbH is a German firearm manufacturer.
 Their company focus is on .22 LR firearms, intended for sport shooting and plinking.

 Its products are copies or replicas of famous military firearms, but are often subject to much less legal scrutiny because of the cartridge they use.

-Additionally, .22 LR is often less than 1/10 the price of centerfire ammunition, making it a cost-effective way to teach shooting skills and recreational shooting.
+A significant aspect of German Sport Guns' business model is its collaboration with other firearm manufacturers and distributors.

+This collaboration extends to various countries.

 The company also produces airsoft replicas.